 It is important to realise that witnesses of such cases will also be shocked and experience symptoms of mental trauma.

-Domestic - these are emotional and psychological injuries which are unusual and invisible.
+Domestic – these are trauma/PTSD and psychological injuries which are unusual and invisible.
 Often they occur in domestic situations without physical damage.
-For simplicity, let’s call them “emotional injuries out of the blue”.
+For simplicity, let’s call them “trauma/PTSD out of the blue”.
 Here are some examples from my practice:

 – An unexpected slap in the face when a teenager asked an inappropriate question